junseok2516/diceGame/README.md

 # diceGame
-Using JS to play with the dice
+Using JS to play with the dice, which will be changed randomly when reloaded a page